ROLE

 - The workflow transition/adaptation goes smoothly

 - Find ways to improve the workflow outside the digital context.
+Example was that I suggested to positioned the desks racks to support an efficient workflow.

 LOADING CONTENT...